NB-Revision to letters of support policy

 Unless otherwise specified, enrollment in all Folger Institute programs is by application, with priority in admission accorded to faculty members, postdoctoral scholars, and advanced graduate students from the consortium universities .

-At this time, the Folger Institute accepts online and paper applications.
+At this time, the Folger Institute accepts online applications.

 Our online application process requires the applicant to complete text fields and to append the following files in MS Word or Adobe PDF format: a statement of research plans and a curriculum vitae.
-Letters of support on behalf of the applicant are also required, and should be sent to Dr. Owen Williams under separate cover, emailed, or faxed to the Folger Institute.
+Letters of support on behalf of the applicant are also required, and should be submitted through the online application portal.
 Upon submission of the online application, an electronic confirmation is sent to notify the applicant that his or her application has been received and will be reviewed at the appropriate deadline.
-For consortium affiliates, the application materials will automatically be forwarded to the faculty representative for his or her review and subsequent electronic signature.
+For consortium affiliates, the application materials must be reviewed by the faculty representative before they are submitted.
 Please allow adequate time before the application deadline to complete this process.
-Application materials are not forwarded to recommenders.
-It is the responsibility of the applicant to contact letter-writers directly.

 PRESENT POSITION OR STATUS